Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 "What happened?"

-"It’s… um…" Xiù sat down between them.
+"It’s... um..."
+Xiù sat down between them.
 She was still holding her phone, cautiously.
 "God.
-Julian, I’m so sorry…"
+Julian, I’m so sorry..."

 "What?
 What happened?"

-"It’s… the house."
+"It’s... the house."
 Xiù handed him the phone, and opened the photo she’d been sent.
 "Somebody firebombed it."

 ---